The Bankrate promise

-When is a good time to sell?
+When is a good time to sell a house?

 Historically, spring and summer are usually the best times of year to sell a house.
 But beyond seasonality, there are many factors that might make selling your home a wise decision.
 Often the reasons are based on financial calculations, cost of living expenses and other considerations, but there may also be other factors that make selling your home the right choice.
 These include:

-|If rates are low||Low interest rates entice more prospective buyers to enter the market, which is advantageous for sellers.
+|This is not the case currently, but low interest rates entice more prospective buyers to enter the market, which is advantageous for sellers.
 An increased number of buyers shopping for homes often leads to bidding wars and drives up home prices, meaning you can likely sell your home for a solid profit.

-|If supply is short||A shortage of housing inventory also drives up demand and prices for available homes.
-What’s more, when housing supply is low, homes on the market tend to sell much faster.|
+|A shortage of housing inventory also drives up demand and prices for available homes.
+What’s more, when housing supply is low, homes on the market tend to sell faster.

-|If you’re ready to downsize||Downsizing may be a more budget-friendly choice than maintaining a larger, costlier home.
-For older homeowners, downsizing may even be a necessity.
-“If you can’t handle the stairs anymore, or if there are more repairs than you can manage, it may be a good time to sell,” says Rick Albert, a broker with Lamerica Real Estate in Los Angeles.
+|Downsizing may be a more budget-friendly choice than continuing to maintain a larger, costlier home.
+For older homeowners, downsizing may even be a necessity: “If you can’t handle the stairs anymore, or if there are more repairs than you can manage, it may be a good time to sell,” says Rick Albert, a broker and director of business development for Lamerica Real Estate in Los Angeles.

-|If you need to relocate||If you’re relocating to a new state for a job or want to enjoy your retirement in a new area, and you need the profits from the sale to put toward your next place, selling is unavoidable.
-“The time to sell is when you need to sell,” says Katie Severance, a Realtor with Douglas Elliman in Palm Beach, Florida.
-“It’s a no-brainer to sell if you have somewhere to go, especially in a hot seller’s market.”|
+|If you’re relocating to a new state for a job or want to enjoy your retirement in a new area, and you need the profits from the sale to put toward your next place, selling may be unavoidable.
+“The time to sell is when you need to sell,” says Severance.
+“It’s a no-brainer to sell if you have somewhere to go.”

 When is a good time to wait?

-|If rates are rising||Rising mortgage rates often mean fewer buyers, and a smaller pool of buyers who can afford to offer the price you want.
-Selling a home isn’t free, so if you can’t maximize your price, you might decide to wait.|
+|Rising mortgage interest rates often mean a smaller pool of buyers who can afford the price you want.
+Selling a home isn’t free, so if you can’t maximize your price, you might want to wait.

-|If you’ve recently refinanced||If you recently refinanced your mortgage, it may not make financial sense to sell just yet.
+|If you recently refinanced your mortgage, it may not make financial sense to sell just yet.
 You may actually lose money by doing so, when considering the closing costs and other fees typically paid as part of the refinancing process.

-|If your home is in poor condition||Got a long list of repairs waiting to be completed around your home?
+|Got a long list of repairs waiting to be completed around your home?
 You may want to postpone selling until some of the work can be done.
 It’s important to show your home in its best light in order to land the most favorable offer possible.
-“If the home is in disrepair or there’s an unfinished project, you are less likely to get a good amount,” says DiNenna.|
+If the home is in disrepair or there’s unfinished work, you are less likely to get a good price.

-|If you have no game plan||If you’re simply trying to time the market to make a profit and have no plan for after your home is sold, it may be best to wait.
+|If you’re simply trying to time the market to make a profit and have no plan for after your home is sold, it may be best to wait.
 “It doesn’t make sense to sell if you don’t know what your next play is,” says Albert.
 “Where are you going?
 Where is that money going to be spent?
 If you don’t have a plan, then you shouldn’t sell.”

 Tips to sell your home